Addysaurus/lang_modding/readme.md

 ## The mod team

-In addition to me (WarTinder), the mod team also has 2 other members: Theren and Odican.
-Both have been extremely helpful and I would like to thank them greatly.
+In addition to me (WarTinder), the mod team also has 3 other members: Theren, Odicanm, and Romacotta.
+All have been extremely helpful and I would like to thank them greatly.

 ## Installation instructions